 Write to us at or call us directly at 1 800-63SCOOP.

 The case of Stephan Fogaing highlights an important issue regarding the freedom of expression of civil servants in Quebec.
-The government’s refusal to allow Fogaing to play a partisan role for the Parti Québécois, and their subsequent suspension of him without pay, raises concerns about political interference and the rights of public sector employees.
+The government’s refusal to allow Fogaing to play a partisan role for the Parti Québécois, and their subsequent suspension of him without pay, raises concerns regarding political interference and the rights of public sector employees.
 While the law allows civil servants to be members of political parties and engage in political activities, the government’s actions suggest otherwise.
-The PQ’s Paul St-Pierre Plamondon worries that this could set a dangerous precedent and limit the ability of civil servants to exercise their political rights.
+The PQ’s Paul St-Pierre Plamondon worries that this might set a dangerous precedent and limit the ability of civil servants to exercise their political rights.
 Fogaing, for his part, remains steadfast in his commitment to political involvement, stating that it’s a right that should be valued, especially at a time when few people are getting involved in politics.
-The outcome of this case could have far-reaching implications for democracy in Quebec.
+The outcome of this case might have far-reaching implications for democracy in Quebec.